zkytony/cos-pomdp/tests/README.md

 of tests to test with.
 So together you get the behavior of whenever you save an edit of a test, a relevant subset of the tests will be re-run.

+Of course you can't just run `ptw` because it ignores testmon stuff.